 Lynn Boggess

 Lynn Boggess is a plein air landscape painter who grew up on a farm near Parkersburg, West Virginia.
-Growing up in such a rural area allowed Boggess to roam creek beds and hillsides as a child.
-He received a BA in Art Education from Fairmont State College in 1978 and an MFA in Painting from Cranbrook Academy of Art in 1980.
-From 1990 through 2007, Boggess was a Professor of Art at Fairmont State College, where he spent years exploring phenomenology and metaphysics in art.
-Between the years of 1979 and 2000, the artist experimented with a variety of styles, from minimalist abstraction to postmodern-layered imagery.
-However, during a break from the studio one day in 2000, Boggess decided to go outside to create some nature studies.
-He picked up a cement trowel on a whim, which then led to an entire summer of artistic exercises.
-His goal that summer was to create 100 small paintings to see where his new process would take him.
-Once those 100 paintings were complete, what began as a diversion became an obsession.
+Life in such a rural setting allowed Boggess to roam creek beds and hillsides throughout his youth.
+He received a Bachelor of Arts in Art Education from Fairmont State College in 1978 and a Master of Fine Arts in Painting from Cranbrook Academy of Art in 1980.
+From 1990 to 2007, Boggess was a Professor of Art at Fairmont State College.
+He spent years exploring phenomenology and metaphysics in art.
+Between 1979 and 2000, the artist experimented with a variety of styles, from minimalist abstraction to postmodern layered imagery.

 Click here to read our interview with Lynn Boggess!